yet-another-static-site-generator/yass/docs/user/details.md

-To create new site project type in the directory where the file `yass` is `./yass createnow [ProjectName]` for fast create of new project with default settings, or `./yass create [ProjectName]` for creation of new project based on your answers to few questions. `[ProjectName]` is the name of your site project.
+To create new site project type in the directory where the file `yass` is `./yass createnow [ProjectName]` for fast create of new project with default settings, or `./yass create [ProjectName]` for creation of new project based on your answers on a few questions. `[ProjectName]` is the name of your site project.
 It will be the name of directory too.
-This command create the directory with the content:
+This command creates the directory with the content:

     [ProjectName]